Past Events

 Donate

-Building a Better SLO is a non-profit organization, under the fiscal agency of United Way of San Luis Obispo County.
+Building a Better SLO is under the fiscal sponsorship of Ecologistics, a 501(c)(3) non-profit organization.
 To support our work, GIVE HERE.
-Under Donation Designation, click on Building a Better SLO.
-Thank you!